 Do I have to use apple?

 No!
-I’m a firm believer that you should make food how you like it.
-If you don’t like bacon or just ran out of apple, make do with what you have.
-Feel free to comment below if you have any questions about ingredient substitutions.
+I'm a firm believer that you should make food how you like it.
+If you don't like bacon or just ran out of apple, make do with what you have.
+Pears would be a great substitute.

 How do I make crispy brussels sprouts?